aphanotus/borealis/README.md

 A function to read in linear multivariate morphometric (MMM) data from a `csv` or `xlsx` file.
 The input spread sheet is assumed to be "long," in the sense that one column includes a list measurements made either by hand or in graphics software such as [ImageJ](https://imagej.net).
-This organization is typically a convenient for rapid data entry.
+This organization is typically convenient for rapid data entry.
-The function re-formats the multiple measurements into a list containing the data in a traditional tabular format, with each measurement in a separate column.
+The function re-formats the multiple measurements into a list containing the data in a traditional "wide" tabular format, with each measurement in a separate column.
 It also returns several elements describing the data and providing data provenance.

 #### read.tps

-A wrapper function for `geomorph::readland.tps`, which reads a `tps} file to obtain landmark coordinates and includes a few routine follow-up steps.
+Read shape data from a `tps` file, and extract any metadata embedded in the ID lines.

 #### procrustes.analysis